SashaPatsel/super-smash-rpg/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Notes
-- This is one of my first-ever projects in javascript!
-I found hangman to be a great exercise in learning the fundamentals of javascript.
+- This is my first project using JQuery.
+I found it to be a very refreshing change from vanilla javascript.
+JQuery makes it a lot more straightforward to identify elements on the DOM and to manipulate them

-- This project was also one of my first implementations of the bootstrap grid-system.
+-